Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 ## Why SunJSON for JHV-native geometry

 SunJSON is JHV's native interchange format for solar geometry.
-It supports points, polylines, and ellipses, with colours and a thickness or size appropriate to the primitive.
+It supports points, polylines, and ellipses, with colors and a thickness or size appropriate to the primitive.
 Each coordinate is `[r, lon, lat]`: `r` is the radius in solar radii, while `lon` and `lat` are Carrington longitude and latitude in degrees.
 JHV converts these spherical Carrington coordinates directly into its world Cartesian coordinates.
 The top-level `time` selects the geometry on JHV's timeline; it is not used to rotate an observer-relative coordinate frame.

 Qorona uses the SunJSON line primitive for its field-line products.
 It assumes that the solution is Carrington-aligned and converts each Cartesian trace to radius, Carrington longitude, and latitude.
-SunJSON also carries the JHV-specific line thickness and per-vertex RGBA colour.
+SunJSON also carries the JHV-specific line thickness and per-vertex RGBA color.
 A Qorona field-line product intended primarily for JHV should therefore normally use SunJSON.

 ## Why glTF for a scene